Ishani-Mondal/Ishani-Mondal.github.io/index.md

 We looked into the interesting properties of DBpedia lexicalization made using the [Lemon Model](ceur-ws.org/Vol-1064/Unger_lemon.pdf).
 We looked into the code and api used for [verb lexicalization](https://github.com/ag-sc/lemon.dbpedia), most importantly the lemon patterns used in the English language.

 The Code-base of this project will be hosted on Github shortly.
 Details of Spotlight, conll modifications, Tregex-based triple extraction and ClauseIE based triple extraction  will be put in the next blog post.
 Do check out my other blog posts!

+Let us see you in the next week for [second part of the community bonding phase]().

 Cheers!